thebamp/thebamp.org/site/content/post/brewing-chemex.md

 ---
-title: An expert's guide to brewing with Chemex [EDIT]
+title: An beginner's guide to brewing with Chemex
 date: 2017-01-04T15:04:10.000Z
 description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a